-These scores may be reported by the testing service (ACT, SAT,etc.) listed on the high school transcript, or submitted by the student (please note that the student’s full name and test date must be visible on the score report).
+These scores may be reported by the testing service (ACT, SAT, etc.) listed on the high school transcript or submitted by the student (please note that the student’s full name and test date must be visible on the score report).

 Please note the following:

-- Reading score results must be from within the past 5 years.
+- Reading score results must be from within the past five (5) years.
 Please note that reading test scores are used for placement in English courses.

-- Math score results must be from within the past 3 years.
+- Math score results must be from within the past three (3) years.

-A student who cannot fulfill any one of these criteria should discuss the available alternatives with an SCC Admissions or Transitions Advisor.
+A student who cannot fulfill any one of these criteria should discuss the available alternatives with an SCC Admissions or a Testing & Assessment staff member.

-Please contact any of the SCC Testing & Assessment Centers or SCC Learning Centers to learn more about placement testing, retesting and arranging a time to take the, Next Generation ACCUPLACER test.
+Please contact any of the SCC Testing & Assessment Centers or SCC Learning Centers to learn more about placement testing, retesting, and arranging a time to take the Next-Generation ACCUPLACER test.
 Retesting is possible for individuals who believe their course placement testing results do not represent their current ability.
-If a student has previously tested in the last 5 years, a $15 retest fee must be paid in advance of the retesting session.
+If a student has previously tested in the last five (5) years, a $15 retest fee must be paid in advance of the retesting session.
 See the Testing & Assessment section for additional information about retesting policies.

 High School or GED® Diploma